Your guide to the Great Wildebeest and Zebra Migration …

 Which is better for seeing the migration – the Serengeti or the Masai Mara?

-The Serengeti is known for their open plains, as well as the epic experience of seeing the wildlife of Ngorongoro Crater.
-It is a special experience if you visit between January and mid-March and are lucky enough to catch the calving season (wildebeest young are almost all born during a three-week period – an estimated 400,000 each year!).
+The Serengeti is known for its open plains.
+If you visit between January and mid-March you will be lucky enough to see the calving season.
+Wildebeest young are almost all born during a three-week period; with an estimated 400,000 born each year!

-The Masai Mara in Kenya, on the other hand, is much smaller in size compared to the Serengeti at 15,000 square kilometres.
-The Masai Mara is only 1,500 square kilometres, and so once the migration enters the Masai Mara, the concentration of wildlife increases dramatically.
-One thing is certain: the Masai Mara truly provides the quintessential safari setting that many of us have spent years fantasising about!
+The Masai Mara in Kenya is much smaller in size compared to the Serengeti at 15,000 square kilometres.
+The Masai Mara is only 1,500 square kilometres.
+Once the migration enters the Masai Mara, the concentration of wildlife increases dramatically.
+One thing is certain.
+Between July to September, the Masai Mara truly provides a quintessential safari setting that many of us have spent years dreaming of.

 If you’re going to East Africa, we suggest you visit both wildlife areas.
 This will of course depend on your time and budget.

 No one, not even the wildebeest, knows when they’ll cross!
 Some arrive at the water and swim over immediately; others arrive and spend days grazing, and still others arrive and return to where they came from.
 Nobody can predict the crossings, and we wish we could.
 This is why, if you want to see a river crossing, you should spend as much time as possible on safari.